reecejrobertson/UNIQuE/README.md

 # Introduction
-The Unconventional Noiseless Intermediate Quantum Emulator (UNIQuE) is the first open-source quantum computing emulator.
+The Unconventional Noiseless Intermediate Quantum Emulator (UNIQuE) is an open-source quantum computing emulator, introduced in https://arxiv.org/abs/2409.07000.
-As an emulator, UNIQuE performs high level quantum subroutinues using optimized classical algorithms.
+As an emulator, UNIQuE performs high-level quantum subroutines using optimized classical algorithms.
 This is opposed to quantum simulators that perform all operations via matrix multiplications.

 The functions provided by the emulator are found in the $\texttt{emulator.py}$ file.
-The documenation for these functions is given below.
+The documentation for these functions is given below.
 Additionally, experiments benchmarking UNIQuE against the Intel Quantum Simulator (Intel-QS, found at https://github.com/iqusoft/intel-qs) are found in the $\texttt{validate\\_qft.ipynb}$ and $\texttt{emulator\\_comparison.ipynb}$ files.
-To run these files you will need to clone the Intel-QS repository and run the cmake files with Python binding enabled (see their documentation for details).
+To run these files, you will need to clone the Intel-QS repository and run the CMake files with Python binding enabled (see their documentation for details).
 Then change the path variable at the top of the $\texttt{validate\\_qft.ipynb}$ and $\texttt{emulator\\_comparison.ipynb}$ files to match your installation location.

 # Documentation